 Supplemental lessons are also provided in character education, and often ties are made with art and music.
 Units are posted to Schoology, our LMS (Learning Management System) one week before the instruction begins, allowing parents the time necessary to plan and prepare for the coming unit of study.

-There are three program options for students at The Classical Academy TK-8:
+There are three program options for students: